isomerpages/nyp-sirs/_success-and-blog/1y-2018-05-10-shook-customers-through-live-streaming.md

 <p>So how did she do it?</p>

 <p>In our recent Alibaba Global Course Series: New Marketing in April 2018, we shared about the new trends in marketing and one of the hot topic was live-streaming, which
   blends entertainment into e-commerce, giving the buzz word, entertainmerce.
-According to Chinese Renaissance Securities, in 2016 live-streaming produced revenues of more than 30 billion yuan ($4.3 billion).
+According to <a href="https://www.reuters.com/article/us-china-internet-livestreaming-idUSKBN17E0EV">Chinese Renaissance Securities</a>, in 2016 live-streaming produced revenues of more than 30 billion yuan ($4.3 billion).
 This figure is to increase by more than 300% by 2020.</p>

 <p>What about Singapore?
 Platforms such as Facebook Live, YouTube Live Streaming, Instagram Live and others are just some avenues you can explore.</p>